oracle/learning-library/ospa-library/data-mgmt/classof/3-Creating Autonomous Users/3-Creating Autonomous Users .md

 ## Module 4:  Create OML Users

 The labs will be using Oracle Machine Learning (OML) to learn its capabilities.
-Each users in the group should have their own OML username.
+Each user in the group should have their own OML username.
 Follow the steps below to create an OML user for each member of the group.

 1. If you are not already logged into the ATP Service Console, in the main